swamphobbit22/exhibition-website/README.md

 - 'Filter by repository' dropdown

 The 'sort' dropdown enables the user to sort search results by:
-- Artist: The artists name in ascending or descending order (note: If there is more than one name, fisrtname lastname, it will sort by firstname).
+- Artist: The artists name in ascending or descending order (note: If there is more than one name, firstname lastname, it will sort by firstname).
-- Title: The title in asecending or descending order.
+- Title: The title in ascending or descending order.
 - Repository: This sorts the repositories in ascending or descending order.

 The 'Filter by Repository' dropdown enables the user to filter search results by a single repository: